kyren/turbulence/README.md

 in-between guarantees like only reliability guarantees but not in-order guarantees or vice versa.

-Eventually, I'd like the reliable channel to actually attempt congestion control and avoidance.
+Eventually, I'd like the reliable channels to have some sort of congestion avoidance, but this would probably need to be cooperative between reliable channels in some way.

 The library desperately needs better examples, especially a fully worked example using e.g. tokio and UDP, but setting up such an example is a large task by